 Through meditation, you change the wiring of your brain because you are not looking outside, you see within yourself and develop a deep source of love, happiness, and wellbeing.
 Then you can be of benefit to yourself and others.

-I like to look at the result as becoming my own boss 😉
+I like to look at the result as becoming my Wise Advisor 😉